liveandrew/workflow2/README.md

   - Individual workflows may have hundreds of steps, hundreds of which may be running concurrently

-  - At any given time, LiveRamp is running 500-1000 concurrent, independent workflows against the same deployment.
+  - At any given time, LiveRamp is running 500-1000 concurrent, independent workflows against the same deployment

+  - Workflow2 makes it easy to run multiple _copies_ of a workflow concurrently (for example, running separate workflows for each customer)

 ## Parts